Training Dataset Dumper Tutorial#

 Introduction#

-The motivation for using the training-dataset-dumper is to decouple the ATLAS analysis software from the algorithm development, which mainly uses modern python tools which may behave awkwardly with the ATLAS and CERN ROOT environment.
+The motivation for using the TDD is to decouple the ATLAS analysis software from the algorithm development, which mainly uses modern python tools which may behave awkwardly with the ATLAS and CERN ROOT environment.

 The output of the dataset dumper are h5